Student loan debt is now a $1.7 trillion problem in the U.S.

 The average student now graduates with over $35,000 in debt.

 Student loans are now the second largest source of debt in America after mortgages, and they’re an infinite source of financial stress for the borrowers who hold them.
-But there are better ways to pay back what your student loan debt if you know where to look.
+But there are better ways to pay back what you owe if you know where to look.
+Luckily, you’ve come to the right place!
+Debt.com’s student loan debt help section is designed to help you find the right solution or combination or solutions to fit your needs.

 The range of options below can be tailored to your financial needs and goals.
 Which option or options you use really depends on: